nathanlamontsmith12/heroku-example/README.md

 6. QA testing:  As the project progresses and QA becomes involved, you can create a second version of the app for QA testing, ie: heroku-project-name-qa.
 You should maintain the original heroku using your master branch, and you can post your develop branch on the heroku QA app.
 To post your develop branch:
 `git push heroku develop:master`

+Ask your mentors how they want to handle QA on this project when it comes to Heroku deployments.